-In the context of the problem studied in this paper, at any time $t$ and based on the filtration $\F_t$, the Chernoff rule first forms the maximum likelihood (ML) decision about the true model of the data $\sT\in\{\H_0,\H_1\}$.
+In the context of the problem studied in this paper, at any time $t$ and based on the filtration $\F_t$, Chernoff's rule first forms the maximum likelihood (ML) decision about the true model of the data $\sT\in\{\H_0,\H_1\}$.
 By denoting the ML decision about the true hypothesis at time $t$ by $\delta_{\rm ML}(t)$ we have

-Next, based on this decision Chernoff rule at time $t$ selects and samples the node whose measurement is expected to maximally reinforce the decision $\d_{\rm ML}(t)$ to be also the decision at time $(t+1)$.
-We define $\psi_{\rm ch}(t)$ as the node selected by Chernoff rule at time $t$, and accordingly define the {\sl ordered} set $\psi_{\rm ch}^t=\{\psi_{\rm ch}(1), \dots, \psi_{\rm ch}(t)\}$.
-To formalize the Chernoff rule in the context of the hypothesis testing problem considered in this paper, and in order to quantify the information gained from each measurement, we define the following two measures:
+Next, based on this decision Chernoff's rule at time $t$ selects and samples the node whose sample is expected to maximally reinforce the decision $\d_{\rm ML}(t)$ to be also the decision at time $(t+1)$.
+We define $\psi_{\rm ch}(t)$ as the node selected by Chernoff's rule at time $t$, and accordingly define the {\sl ordered} set $\psi_{\rm ch}^t=\{\psi_{\rm ch}(1), \dots, \psi_{\rm ch}(t)\}$.
+To formalize Chernoff's rule in the context of the hypothesis testing problem considered in this paper, and in order to quantify the information gained from each sample, we define the following two measures:

-where $J_0$ and $J_1$ are defined in \eqref{eq:J0} and~\eqref{eq:J1}, respectively.
+where ${\mathscr J}_0$ and ${\mathscr J}_1$ are defined in \eqref{eq:J0} and~\eqref{eq:J1}, respectively.
 Measure $D_\ell^i(t)$ quantifies the information gained by observing node $i$ at time $t$ when the true hypothesis is $\H_\ell$.
-These measures can be also expanded according to

-The Chernoff rule selects the node that maximizes the distance between $f_\ell$ and its alternative when the ML decision is in favor of $\H_\ell$.
+Chernoff's rule selects the node that maximizes the distance between $f_\ell$ and its alternative when the ML decision is in favor of $\H_\ell$.
 Therefore, we obtain the following node selection function:

 To avoid any ambiguities, whenever $\argmax_{i\in\varphi_n^t}\ D_\ell^i(t)$ is not unique (for instance, at the beginning of the sampling process), we select one node randomly according to a uniform distribution.
-The Chernoff rule minimizes the average delay in the asymptote of small rate of erroneous decisions, if all the selection actions are {\sl independent}~\cite{Chernoff1959,Atia}, which in the context of this paper translates to testing for two distributions without any correlation structures.
-In this paper, however, the available actions, i.e., selecting unobserved nodes, are co-dependent due to the correlation structure of the underlying MRF.
-Therefore, the Chernoff rule, which ignores such correlation, fails to exploit it.
-Specifically, by selecting the best immediate action, the Chernoff rule ignores the perspective of the decisions and the impact of the current decision on the future ones.
+Chernoff's rule minimizes the average delay in the asymptote of a low rate of erroneous decisions if all the selection actions are {\sl independent}~\cite{Chernoff1959,Atia}, which in the context of this paper translates to testing for two distributions without any correlation structures.
+In this paper, however, the available actions, i.e., selecting unobserved nodes, are co-dependent due to the underlying MRF's correlation structure.
+Therefore, Chernoff's rule, which ignores such correlation, fails to exploit it.
+Specifically, by selecting the best immediate action, Chernoff's rule ignores the perspective of the decisions and the impact of the current decision on the future ones.